Cystic Fibrosis

 • Pulmonary exacerbation involves a worsening of lung symptoms, such as more coughing or wheezing, chest congestion, and a change in mucus color.
 You may also have weight loss, a poor appetite, or fever.

-• Coughing or spitting up of blood may be a sign that an artery has broken and is bleeding into the airway.
+• Coughing or spitting up blood may be a sign that an artery has broken and is bleeding into the airway.

 • Sudden shortness of breath or chest pain may be a sign of a pneumothorax, or collapsed lung.